Thanoon12k/text2mp3_converter/README.md

 - Flexible API:
   Whether you're on a desktop, mobile or any other platform, our API endpoint ``api/convert-to-mp3/`` ensures you can fetch your MP3 files anytime, anywhere.
 - Efficient Workflow:
-  Each day, the initial 50 operations are driven by an efficient text-to-MP3 API.
   Our reliable Python backend seamlessly steps in, guaranteeing unlimited, consistent, and flawless service.

 ## Getting Started with Development 🚀